romdalf/dwgc2021/README.md

 ### StatefulSet

-Alright, now that we have our StorageClass being defined, let's have a look at the actual definition to deploy a
+Alright, now that we have our StorageClass being defined, let's have a look at the actual definition to deploy a postgresql database for an online food magazine:

 ```YAML
 ---